JyeGoodlet/SeoRankingCheck/README.md

  - Change the scraper to something that can parse javascipt.
 Eg selenium or firefox headless.
  - Add some more logging
  - Handle some errors better
+ - Switch to MVVM pattern for WPF.
+ - Look into unit testing WPF.